Easy Steps Install and Use CMake on AlmaLinux 8

 CMake is known as a meta-build system.
-It doesn’t actually build your source code: instead, it generates native project files for the target platform.
-For example, CMake on Windows will produce a solution for Visual Studio; CMake on Linux will produce a Makefile; CMake on macOS will produce a project for XCode, and so on.
+It doesn’t build your source code: instead, it generates native project files for the target platform.
+For example, CMake on Windows will solve Visual Studio; CMake on Linux will produce a Makefile; CMake on macOS will produce a project for XCode, and so on.
 That’s what the word meta stands for: CMake builds build systems.

 A project based on CMake always contains the CMakeLists.txt file.
 This special text file describes how the project is structured, the list of source files to compile, what CMake should generate out of it, and so on.
 CMake will read the instructions in it and will produce the desired output.
 This is done by the so-called generators, CMake components responsible for creating the build system files.